Eric Griffin (basketball): 2019–20 season

 On June 24, 2019, Griffin signed with the Adelaide 36ers for the 2019–20 NBL season.
 He averaged 14 points, 6.2 rebounds and 1.2 blocks per game.

 In March 2020, Griffin had a three-game stint in Puerto Rico for Leones de Ponce.

 2020–21 season

 On September 5, 2020, Griffin signed with Hapoel Be'er Sheva of the Israeli Premier League.
 In 25 games, he recorded 17.9 points, 6.8 rebounds, 1.5 assists and 1.0 blocks per game.

 2021–22 season

 On August 23, 2021, Griffin signed a two-year deal with AEK Athens of the Greek Basket League and the Basketball Champions League.
 In 15 league games, he averaged 10 points, 4.3 rebounds, 0.9 assists, 0.5 steals and 1 block, playing around 27 minutes per contest.
 His contract was terminated on July 1, 2022.

 2022–23 season

 On August 4, 2022, Griffin signed with Hapoel Eilat of the Israeli Basketball Premier League, returning to the team for a second stint.

+Between May 21 and June 13, 2023, Griffin played nine games for Cariduros de Fajardo in Puerto Rico.

+2023–24 season

+In October 2023, Griffin played three games for Peñarol in the Liga Sudamericana as well as one LUB game.

+On November 22, 2023, Griffin signed with Tainan TSG GhostHawks of the T1 League.
+His contract was terminated on December 30 after he appeared in three games.
+That same day, he signed with Hapoel Haifa for the rest of the 2023–24 Israeli League season.
+He played seven games for Hapoel Haifa between January 5 and February 4, 2024.

+In June 2024, Griffin joined Piratas de Quebradillas of the Baloncesto Superior Nacional.

+2024–25 season

+On July 31, 2024, Griffin rejoined Hapoel Be'er Sheva of the Israeli Premier League.
+He left the team in December 2024.

+In January 2025, Griffin joined Paisas Basketball of the Basketball Champions League Americas.